wtraylor/trace21ka_for_lpjguess/README.md

   - When you are done, you can delete the environment with `make delete_environment` and clean up the files with `make clean`.

 ### Running LPJ-GUESS

-TODO: Generate instruction file or give an example.

 You will need the CRU soil code file for the CF input module of LPJ-GUESS.
 Adjust the path to it in the generated LPJ-GUESS instruction file.